-Contrary to the linear array used in this work, the arrangement of hair cells in the cochlea of a mammal takes the form of a row of inner hair cells and three rows of outer hair cells.
-It is believed that the outer hair cells are responsible for the forcing while inner hair cells act as receivers [7, 8].
-In recent work the geometric arrangement of the hair cells has been studied in an attempt to capture the cochlea's behaviour [6, 3].
-Using our numerical (layer potential) formulation, the geometry can be easily modified providing an avenue for developing such theories.
+Contrary to the linear array used in this work, hair cells in the cochlea of a mammal are arranged as one row of inner hair cells and three rows of outer hair cells.
+It is believed that the outer hair cells are responsible for amplification while inner hair cells act as receivers [9, 11].
+In recent work, the geometric arrangement of the hair cells has been studied in an attempt to capture the cochlea's behaviour [8, 4].
+Using our layer potential formulation, the geometry can be easily modified providing an avenue for developing such theories.